PrasadCinthamani/sagdevops-cicd-jenkins/jobs/README.md

-# Scripts used by CICD pipeline
+# Jobs used by CICD